apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Outrage against international law’: Mexico breaks diplomatic ties with Ecuador over embassy raid**
+**Total solar eclipse 2024: Towns in totality prepare for sun chasers**

-You can read more about it [here](https://www.cnn.com/2024/04/06/americas/ecuador-vice-president-arrest-mexico-embassy-diplomatic-tensions-intl-hnk/index.html).
+You can read more about it [here](https://apnews.com/article/total-solar-eclipse-moon-sun-8f9bf6abe01315a287032917266654bd).

 ## Requirements
 - Python 3.8